robcarver17/pysystemtrade/docs/production.md

 ## Multiple systems

-You may want to run multiple trading systems.
+You may want to run multiple trading systems on a single machine.
 Common use cases are:

 - You want different systems for different asset classes
+- You want to run relative value systems *
-- You want different systems for different time frames (eg intra day and slower trading).
-This is a specific use case with it's own problems, namely executing the aggregated orders from both systems, which I'll be specifically considering in future versions of pysystemtrade.
+- You want different systems for different time frames (eg intra day and slower trading) *
-- You want to run the same system, but in different trading accounts
+- You want to run the same system, but for different trading accounts
 - You want a paper trading and live trading system

+* for these cases I plan to implement functionality in pysystemtrade so that it can handle them in the same system.

 To handle this I suggest having multiple copies of the pysystemtrade environment.
 You will have a single crontab, but you will need multiple script, echos (AND FIX ME REPORTS?) directories.
-You will need to change the [private config file](private.private_config.yaml) so it points to different `mongo_db` database names.
-If you don't want multiple copies of certain data (eg prices) then you should hardcode the `database_name` in the relevant files whenever a connection is made eg `mongo_db = mongoDb(database_name='whatever')`.
-See [storing futures and spot FX data](/docs/futures.md#mongo-db) for more detail.
+You will need to change the private config file so it points to different mongo_db database names.
+If you don't want multiple copies of certain data (eg prices) then you should hardcode the database_name in the relevant files whenever a connection is made eg mongo_db = mongoDb(database_name='whatever').
+See storing futures and spot FX data for more detail.
+Finally you should set the field ib_idoffset in the private config file so that there is no chance of duplicate clientid connections; setting one system to have an id offset of 1, the next offset 1000, and so on should be sufficient.

 Finally you should set the field `ib_idoffset` in the [private config file](private.private_config.yaml) so that there is no chance of duplicate clientid connections; setting one system to have an id offset of 1, the next offset 1000, and so on should be sufficient.

 # Code and configuration management